 This project is within the footprint of the SR-91 Sixth GP Lane Addition project that was an element of the SR-91 CIP environmental document approved in 2012.
 An environmental revalidation for the 91 COP was completed in Spring 2020.
-Final design is also proceeding with project advertisement and contract award anticipated in 2020.
+Construction began in November 2020.

-Construction is planned for completion in 2021/2022.
-The total project cost is estimated to be \$44,000,000.
+Construction is planned for completion in 2022.
+The total project cost is estimated to be \$38,000,000.